IBRX Lawsuit Alleges Company Allegedly Violated Drug Promotion Laws - ImmunityBio Investors Face Losses Following Company Allegedly Violated Drug Promotion Laws: Hagens Berman

 The firm urges investors in ImmunityBio who suffered significant losses to submit your losses now.
 The firm also encourages witnesses who may be able to assist in the investigation to contact its attorneys.

-DEEP DIVE ANALYSIS: Visit Hagens Berman’s dedicated IBRX case page: www.hbsslaw.com/cases/immunitybio, or view our latest video summary of the allegations: https://youtu.be/e1pGV9KiS8U
+DEEP DIVE ANALYIS: Visit Hagens Berman’s dedicated IBRX case page: www.hbsslaw.com/cases/immunitybio, or view our latest video summary of the allegations: https://youtu.be/e1pGV9KiS8U

 Class Period: Jan.
 19, 2026 – Mar.
 24, 2026